 As noted above, if issues around gang activity in schools arise, they will be addressed within the School Safety Advisory Committee.
-The Gangs in Schools Task Force report also reiterates the three recommendations previously forwarded to the Legislature.
-If addressing gang activity within schools is to be a priority for schools and districts, the Legislature will need to:
+The Gangs in Schools Task Force report reiterates the three recommendations previously forwarded to the Legislature.
+If addressing gang activity within schools is to be a priority for schools and districts:

-- 1. Provide funding to support for future Task Force work. - 2.
-Provide funding for training, data collection, implementation of innovative programs, and promising practices.
-It is also recommended that funding be provided to support the work of promising, community-based efforts. - 3.
+- 1. Provide funding to support future Task Force work. - 2.
+Provide funding for training, data collection, implementation of innovative programs and promising practices.
+It is also recommended funding be provided to support the work of promising, community-based efforts. - 3.
 Provide a dedicated apportionment for transition/re-entry programs for adjudicated youth.
 As a component of its draft policy and procedural guidance, the Task Force recognizes the importance of wrap-around educational and reengagement services for students who are suspended or expelled for gang-related activity.
 The Task Force recommends funding such activity.